Stephen Kinnock: Early career

 In June 2010, the Danish tabloid newspaper B.T. accused Kinnock of tax evasion.
 At that time, he was paying tax in Switzerland where his workplace was situated, and where he had declared his main residence, although his wife's political website stated that "The family lives in Østerbro in Copenhagen".
 The couple had previously stated to the media that Kinnock would spend his weekends in Denmark, sometimes including Thursday, and that he regarded his home and base as being exclusively with his family in Copenhagen.
 According to the newspaper, he would possibly exceed 183 days a year in Denmark, meaning he would be fully taxable there.
 His wife rebutted the accusations but said the couple would ask the Danish tax authority for an audit.
-The audit was concluded on 17 September 2010, and concluded that "Mr Kinnock does not have tax liability for 2007, 08, or 09, as he does not reside in this country within the meaning of the Danish Tax at Sources Act".
+The audit was completed on 17 September 2010, and concluded that "Mr Kinnock does not have tax liability for 2007, 08, or 09, as he does not reside in this country within the meaning of the Danish Tax at Sources Act".

 Political career

 In March 2014, Kinnock was selected as the Labour Party candidate for the seat of Aberavon in Wales for the 2015 General Election.
+He defeated candidates including Jeremy Miles to win the selection.
 On 7 May 2015, he was elected the Member of Parliament for Aberavon with a majority of 10,445.

-Kinnock was appointed Parliamentary Private Secretary (PPS) to the shadow Business, Innovation and Skills team in September 2015.
-He resigned as PPS in June 2016 and supported Owen Smith's failed attempt to replace Jeremy Corbyn in the 2016 Labour Party leadership election.
+Kinnock was appointed Parliamentary private secretary (PPS) to the shadow Business, Innovation and Skills team in September 2015.
+He resigned as PPS in June 2016 and supported Owen Smith's failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.

 During the 2017 general election campaign, Kinnock was one of four MPs critical of Jeremy Corbyn's leadership of the Labour Party who were followed for six weeks for the BBC documentary Labour: The Summer that Changed Everything.
-The documentary showed Kinnock predicting the poll would "not be a good night" for Labour, and his response to Labour gains in the election.
+The documentary showed Kinnock predicting the poll would "not be a good night" for Labour, and his ambivalent response to Labour gains in the election.
 He was re-elected in 2017 with an increased majority of 16,761, and 68.1% of the vote share.

 Kinnock held his seat at the 2019 general election with a majority of 10,490 and a vote share of 53.8%.
-He endorsed Lisa Nandy in the 2020 Labour Party leadership election.
+He endorsed Lisa Nandy in the 2020 Labour leadership election.

 Following Keir Starmer's election as Labour Leader in April 2020, he was appointed as Shadow Asia and Pacific Minister.
 Kinnock changed role in the December 2021 front bench reshuffle, becoming Shadow Armed Forces Minister, and moved again in February 2022, following Jack Dromey's death, to become Shadow Immigration Minister.
+His constituency boundary changed and he won re-election in the 4 July 2024 General election.